Marina Litvinovich: Life

 Litvinovich became active in politics in 1996.
 In the late 1990s she created Russia's first political website for Boris Nemtsov, at that point deputy prime minister.
 Nemtsov later became a highly visible opponent of Vladimir Putin's regime, until he was shot and killed in Moscow in 2015.
 For two years Litvinovich herself worked for Putin, helping his campaign in the 2000 Russian presidential election:

 Though she considered running for political office as early as 2003, Litvinovich continued working as a political consultant for other people's campaigns.
-She was a consultant for Mikhail Khodorkovsky, who was Russia's richest tycoon until he was jailed for a decade after falling foul of the Kremlin.
+She was a consultant for Mikhail Khodorkovsky, who was Russia's richest oligarch until he was jailed for a decade after falling afoul of the Kremlin.
 She later worked as an assistant to opposition politician Garry Kasparov, acting as a spokesperson for his United Civil Front.
 In April 2007 she complained of Kasparov's questioning by the FSB, the Russian state security agency:

 In July 2007 Litvinovich highlighted the case of opposition activist Larisa Arap, who had been forced into a psychiatric clinic.
 In November 2007 she reported Kasparov's beating by police as he attempted to lead a protest rally.
 In December 2007 she announced that Kasparov would not be running for the presidency, as his supporters had been unable to rent a hall for his nomination gathering.

 From 2019 to 2021 Litvinovich served on the Moscow Public Monitoring Commission (ONK), a watchdog monitoring the condition of inmates in Russian prisons.
-In March 2021 Litvinovich was excluded from the ONK, on the grounds that she had disclosed information relating to a probe into Lyubov Sobol, a lawyer for the jailed opposition politician Aleksei Navalny's Anti-Corruption Foundation.
+In March 2021 Litvinovich was excluded from the ONK, on the grounds that she had disclosed information relating to a probe into Lyubov Sobol, a lawyer for the jailed opposition politician Alexei Navalny's Anti-Corruption Foundation.
 Litvinovich disputed the allegation, claiming the exclusion was due to her activism on behalf of people detained in Lefortovo detention center.

-In 2021 Litvinovich ran in Russia's parliamentary elections as a candidate for the Duma:
+In 2021 Litvinovich ran in Russia's parliamentary elections as a candidate for the State Duma:

 On 24 February 2022, as Russia invaded Ukraine, Litvinovich called for antiwar protests in Russian cities.
 She was detained by Russian police as she left her house.

+On May 31, 2024, she was declared a foreign agent by the Ministry of Justice of the Russian Federation.

+PravdaBeslana.ru

+PravdaBeslana.ru is a website for Mothers of Beslan, created by Litvinovich to post materials related to the investigation of the Beslan school siege.